-The first two absences will not affect the student's grade, but each additional absence will result in a five point reduction from the student's final grade.
+The first four absences will not affect your grade, but each additional will result in a letter grade reduction from your final grade.
 If you have 6 absences, you may be dropped from the course.
-Any student not present at roll taking will be counted absent unless there was prior notification to the instructor.
-A student who comes into class within the first few minutes can request that that the absence be changed to a tardy after the class is over.
 Being tardy three times will count as one absence.